Undergraduate Course: Psychology 1A (PSYL08009)

 ||Feedback on participation and performance in tutorials and labs (weekly)

 Feedback on essay (standard marking turnaround)

 ||Hours & Minutes

 |Main Exam Diet S1 (December)||Psychology 1A Exam||2:00|

 On completion of this course, the student will be able to:

-- Understand basic theoretical questions and arguments.
+- Understand basic theoretical questions and arguments in psychological science.